georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Data Schema](./img/food-schema.png)

-There is a graphical representation of entities (light red rectangles) with their literal properties (dark red rectangles) and properties to other entities (arrows).
+There is a graphical representation of entitySets (light red rectangles) with their literalSet propertySets (dark red rectangles) and propertySets to other entitySets (arrows).
 The user should be able to browse the data behind the schema which is visually represented with the eye buttons.

 The user wants to start representing the data with known vocabularies - either through tool recommendations how the data can be matched to vocabulary terms or themself manually.

 In the picture below, there is only one recommendation called "Countries".
 The user selects it.
-For any recommendation the user typically wants to know what is the recommendation about (which property, entity) and what vocabulary and its terms were found matching the data.
+For any recommendation the user typically wants to know what is the recommendation about (which propertySet, entitySet) and what vocabulary and its terms were found matching the data.
 It would also be ideal if the user can browse the vocabulary and the terms directly in the app in case of not dereferencable URIs or for convenience because they must decide whether the vocabulary and specifically the term fits the data.
 This is represented by the popup windows in the picture below.
 The main window also contains information what method the recommendation was created from.
-The option of browsing experience is indicated by the eye buttons and the box with rdf tutrle showcasing an example of the vocabulary or term properties which corresponds to one such eye button being clicked by the user (highlighted by green color).
+The option of browsing experience is indicated by the eye buttons and the box with rdf tutrle showcasing an example of the vocabulary or term propertySets which corresponds to one such eye button being clicked by the user (highlighted by green color).

 ![Countries Recommendation Introduction](./img/countries-recommend-intro.png)